-- Using a car to transport the general public for a fee.
+- Providing transportation for a fee to members of the general public using a car.

-- Completing household services like cleaning or as a handy-man.
+- Doing services for the household, such as cleaning or acting as a handyman.

 The ATO is continuing to data matching activities to the user information that you’ve given these providers.
 Do not be caught with an unexpected tax bill because you were unaware of your obligations – let Bookkept help you.
 Contact us today on (03) 8568 3606.

 Ride-sourcing – Uber, Didi, Ola & GST

 The Australian Taxation Office (ATO) is of the opinion that individuals who provide ride-sourcing services do, in fact, generate income that is subject to taxation, regardless of whether or not they are “carrying on a business.”
 As a consequence of this, the driver will be obliged to report the money earned on their own tax return, but they will be allowed to claim deductions such as the depreciation of their car, the running costs, the facilitator commission, and so on.

 According to the regulations of the Goods and Services Tax (GST), you are only required to register for GST if you are operating a business and your annual revenue is more than $75,000.
 Nevertheless, there is a carve out: if your business involves providing “taxi transport,” then you are required to register for GST regardless of how much money you make.
 This system was put into place in order to implement the mandatory registration of taxi drivers for a number of reasons, including the following:

 - In order to avoid the confusion that was caused by the fact that certain cabs did not charge GST, and the fares were, therefore, varied from one another

 - In order to avoid the additional complication that would occur if a passenger used a taxi for a business trip and wished to claim back GST, this policy was implemented.